exercism/java/go/the-farm/README.md

 ## 2. Return an error for negative fodder

-If the scale is broken and returning negative amounts of fodder, return an error saying "negative fodder":
+If the scale is broken and returning negative amounts of fodder, return an error saying "negative fodder" only if `FodderAmount` returned `ErrScaleMalfunction` or nil :

 ```go
 // negativeFiveFodder says there are -5.0 fodder